Prince Saunders

-Prince Saunders (1775– January 22, 1839) was an African American teacher, scholar, diplomat, and author who different sources say was born in either Lebanon, Connecticut, or Thetford, Vermont.
+Prince Saunders (c.
+1775– January 22, 1839) was an African American teacher, scholar, diplomat, and author who different sources say was born in either Lebanon, Connecticut, or Thetford, Vermont.
 During his life, Saunders helped set up schools for African Americans in Massachusetts and also in Haiti, for King Henri Christophe.
 During his time in Haiti, Saunders also penned the Haytian Papers, which were a translation of the Haitian laws with his commentary.
 He was a proponent of black emigration to Haiti, where he became a naturalized citizen.
 Because of his influence in establishing schools for African Americans, Saunders was one of the most significant black educators in the early 19th century in the United States and Haiti.
 He lived his last days in Port-au-Prince, where he died in 1839.

 Early life

 In 1784, Saunders was baptized as a Christian, which is the only glimpse we have into his childhood.
 Saunders grew up in the home of George Oramel Hinckley, a prominent white lawyer in New England.
 Being brought up under Hinckley, Saunders received an education that was equal to many highly educated whites at this time.
 Many of his studies were based on Bible and Christian teachings, which would be reflected later on in his life.